Lingkai981/Graph-Analytics-Benchmarks/README.md

 #### Algorithms

-2. add `.sh` file in the algorithm folder provided
+1. add `.sh` file in the algorithm folder provided
-3. update the input file path in `run.cpp`
+2. update the file path in `Makefile`
-4. compile and run by the platform guidance
+3. compile and run by the platform guidance

 PageRank: [[Code]](Performance%20Evaluation/Pregel+/pagerank/) [[Command]](Performance%20Evaluation/Pregel+/PageRank.sh)